How many people do you know that can sincerely say they enjoy celebrating Valentine’s Day?

 What Netflix Has to Offer

 If your idea of a good film for Valentine’s Day is Love Actually then check out our list of the best rom-coms on Netflix.
-On the contrary, for all of you fed up with this superficial holiday, we’re going to suggest movies that show the other side of love and relationships.
+On the other hand, for all of you fed up with this superficial holiday, we’re going to suggest movies that show the other side of love and relationships.

 That means no more cheesy rom-coms that set unrealistic expectations.
 Many of the following films might have unhappy endings, but at least they portray love and romance with honesty.